 In 2021, the UK government announced the Early Reading Framework which advocates the use of a systematic synthetic phonics (SSP) approach.

 I don’t want children to have to be reliant on what a word looks like anymore.
 I want to create independent and confident learners.

 CodeBreakers® has been written by me, a qualified dyslexia assessor and tutor, with years of teaching experience.
 The programme is based on best practice gathered over the years.

 A pathway helps you to understand which direction your child will need to take and which workbooks will be followed.
-A quick quiz at the end of a workbook will check learning has taken place.

 To learn more visit FAQ

 One of the main things I hear from parents is, “His/her confidence is blooming so quickly”.
 However, here are just some of the parents’ comments about CodeBreakers®

 “Georgina is not only a warm and friendly Tutor but she’s also extremely knowledgeable and passionate about helping children and adults with Dyslexia.
 Her approach is methodical, engaging, and (most importantly for our 7-year old son) FUN!
 In a relatively short period of time, our son has come on incredibly well, and we have no doubt that this is due to Georgina and her dedication – Thank you!”

 “Georgina always makes learning engaging and full of games.
 Tasks are pitched at a challenging level.
 Language has been explained and broken down, so that my daughter understands, possibly for the first time.
 My daughter is now enjoying regular lessons.
 I can already see improvements, yet it is still very early days.
 Georgina is very thorough and professional in her approach and for the first time I feel supported and positive about my daughter’s educational journey.”